JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

 What I have now is working but it's not good.
 The resident gets stuck far too often and often stays stuck for a long time.

+Getting the Resident to Move with Pathfinding
+"""""""""""""""""""""""""""""""""""""""""""""

+The Topdown Shooter tutorial, parts 20 and 21, pretty much explain how to do this with Godot's ``Astar2D`` node.
+It also interacts with his ``AI`` nodes that are children of each Actor and his ``MapAI`` node that connects somehow with the character's ``AI``.
+I may have to look into this in more detail later.
+For now, I will just use the character's own script.

+Error to be fixed: "Can't connect point with id=12 to itself"